NzolaKiampava/philosophers/README.md

 make
 ```

-This will produce an executable called `philosophers`.
+This will produce an executable called `philo`.

 ---